 Although results vary from person to person, most find that cochlear implants help them communicate better and improve their quality of life.
-They report:
+They report improved:

-- Improved ability to hear speech without needing visual cues
+- Ability to hear speech without needing visual cues

-- The ability to find where sounds are coming from
+- Ability to find where sounds are coming from

 Criteria to be a candidate for a cochlear implant: